I-4-3-32.Appeals Council Review Required — Analyst Recommends Action on Court Remanded Case

 Last Update: 9/13/05 (Transmittal I-4-15)

-If the analyst believes that the AC should remand the case to an ALJ and one of the situations in section I-4-3-30 requiring AC review is present, the analyst must first ensure that the HO can work the case when it receives it, as indicated in section I-4-3-31.
+If the analyst believes that the Appeals Council (AC) should remand the case to an administrative law judge (ALJ) and one of the situations in Hearings, Appeals and Litigation Law (HALLEX) manual I-4-3-30 requiring AC review is present, the analyst must first ensure that the hearing office (HO) can work the case when it receives it, as indicated in HALLEX I-4-3-31.
 The analyst must then determine whether to prepare a standard language remand order or a modified order.

-In general, if the AC must review the case because of a circuit court remand, only slight modifications to the first line of the standard language order may be needed to reflect a circuit court remand rather than a district court remand (see I-4-3-101).
-If the case is one of “first impression,” a standard order may be appropriate; however, before sending the case to the AC, the analyst must: (1) confirm with the OGC office responsible for the case that SSA is not contemplating an appeal or a motion to reconsider and (2) document the appeals file with a report of contact.
-If, as a result of the RVR process, the court remanded on the Commissioner's motion or on the basis of a joint stipulation between the parties, a special order, briefly explaining the reason for remand (e.g., the hearing decision did not evaluate pain, a treating physician's opinion, etc.), will usually be required because the court order will normally indicate only that the Commissioner's or joint motion for remand is granted.
+In general, if the AC must review the case because of a circuit court remand, only slight modifications to the first line of the standard language order may be needed to reflect a circuit court remand rather than a district court remand.
+If the case is one of “first impression,” a standard order may be appropriate; however, before sending the case to the AC, the analyst must: (1) confirm with the Office of the General Counsel (OGC) office responsible for the case that the Social Security Administration is not contemplating an appeal or a motion to reconsider and (2) document the appeals file with a report of contact.
+If, as a result of the request for voluntary remand (RVR) process, the court remanded on the Commissioner's motion or on the basis of a joint stipulation between the parties, a special order, briefly explaining the reason for remand (e.g., the hearing decision did not evaluate pain, a treating physician's opinion, etc.), will usually be required because the court order will normally indicate only that the Commissioner's or joint motion for remand is granted.

 If a modified remand order is needed, the analyst must use the standard order as a guide for developing specialized language as follows:

-Do not refer to the RVR process or discuss memoranda between OHA and OGC.
+Do not refer to the RVR process or discuss memoranda between the Office of Disability Adjudication and Review and OGC.
 Any documents relating to the RVR process are considered privileged attorney-client communications.
 These documents must remain in the appeals file and will not be forwarded to the hearing office or made exhibits.

 Set forth clearly and concisely the reasons for the remand and the instructions for further action.
 Use clear and concise language that is specific enough to help the ALJ.